Starstrider42/Custom-Asteroids/README.md

 Credits
 ------------
 Custom Asteroids is mainly created and maintained by %Starstrider42.
-Contact him by [private message](http://forum.kerbalspaceprogram.com/private.php?do=newpm&u=106949) However, xEvilReeperx was the one who figured out how to manipulate asteroids from within a plugin, making Custom Asteroids possible.
+Contact him by [private message](http://forum.kerbalspaceprogram.com/private.php?do=newpm&u=106949) or report an issue on [Github](https://github.com/Starstrider42/Custom-Asteroids).
+However, xEvilReeperx was the one who figured out how to manipulate asteroids from within a plugin, making Custom Asteroids possible.
 In addition, the configuration files for the mod were heavily inspired by Custom Biomes by Trueborn, who deserves all our thanks for filling a gap in the game.